lidaof/vg-docs/snv.rst

 Density mode and the “zoomed-out” view
 --------------------------------------

 The density mode was implemented because when viewing the entire genome, individual variations are impossible to see.
 Instead, the density mode depicts the frequency of mutations across the genome, averaging over genomic intervals, as illustrated in the screenshot below.
-2 SARS strains (AY278488.2 (“BJ01”) and “DQ71615.1 (“bat rp3”)) and one SARS-CoV-2 strain (the reference strain, NC_045512.2) are aligned to the SARS reference genome.
+2 SARS strains (AY278488.2 (“BJ01”) and DQ71615.1 (“bat rp3”)) and one SARS-CoV-2 strain (the reference strain, NC_045512.2) are aligned to the SARS reference genome.
 Sequence variation displayed in density mode shows that the divergence between the SARS-CoV-2 reference genome (red, below) and the SARS reference genome is higher than the divergence between the two additional SARS strains (green, below) and the SARS reference genome.

 For AY278488.2, the variation from reference is mainly confined to the beginning of the genome, while the remainder of the genome is relatively consistent with the reference.
 However, for DQ071615.1 (bat-derived), the 5’ end of gene S displays high variation from the reference genome.
 Likewise, the SARS Shannon track shows that the SARS genome is highly diverse across different strains across gene S. Once a region of interest is identified, the standard magnification tool (circled in red) of the browser can be used to quickly zoom into the region.

 .. image:: _static/snv2.png

-Full mode at a zoomed in view
+Full mode and the "zoomed-in" view
 -----------------------------

 When zoomed in to the nucleotide-level and displayed in “Full” mode, a color-coded track indicating all the variation from reference will be shown.
 The “Full” mode is further detailed below.